astronomer/docs/software/import-idp-groups.md

          enabled: true
 ```

-Save this configuration and push it to your platform as described in [Apply a Platform Config Change](apply-platform-config.md).
+Save this configuration and push it to your platform.
+See [Apply a Platform Config Change](apply-platform-config.md).

 After you apply the configuration, individual users can't be invited or assigned Workspace or Deployment-level roles in Astronomer Software.
-These users must be imported through a Team by a System Admin to access your installation.
+These users must be imported through a Team by a System Admin with access to your installation.
 Individual users can be assigned system-level roles only by your root user.